 If you’re drinking on an empty stomach and begin to feel stomach pain or nausea, or begin vomiting, it’s important to stop drinking and tell someone you’re with how you feel.

-Most likely you’ve probably drank too much or too quickly.
+Most likely you’ve probably consumed too much or drank too quickly.
 Start drinking water slowly and try to eat easy-to-digest foods with lots of carbohydrates like pretzels or bread.

 Pain, nausea, and dry-heaving or vomiting can also be signs of a life-threatening condition called alcohol poisoning.
 You can identify alcohol poisoning by several other symptoms, including: